FSVD/Bookshelf-Practice/README.md

 # Bookshelf-Practice

-A multi-process NodeJS API wich use Bookshelf ORM based on Knex query builder for relational DDBB.
+A multi-process NodeJS API wich use Bookshelf ORM based on Knex query builder for relational DDBB such as MySQL and MariaDB.
 <br><br>

 ### Development stack:
-Node
-Express
+Node<br>
+Express<br>
-Bookshelf ORM
+Bookshelf ORM<br>
-MySQL
+MySQL<br>

-### Bookshelf usage:
+### Steps:

 1) Create a new schema in your DDBB (name: bookshelf-practice).
-2) Configure knexfile.js with your DDBB data.

-### Steps:

-1) Install Knex via npm in global mode in order to access to Knex cli. (npm install -g knex).<br>
+2) Install Knex dependency in global mode via npm in order to access to Knex cli. (npm install -g knex).<br>
-2) Change package.json to install dependency for your DB (MySQL in this case).<br>
-3) Install project dependencies (npm install).
-4) Create a .env file in the project root folder.
+3) Create a .env file in the project root folder with variables listed in the next section and change values with your db user and pwd.
+4) Install project dependencies (npm install).
-4) Run project "npm start".
+5) Run project "npm start".

 ### .env file variables